greenelab/covid19-review/NewToGit.md

 If you find something confusing, please open an issue (as described above) and tell us what you're trying to do, what's going on wrong, or where you're stuck.
 We want this review to be a collaborative effort that brings scientists of all skillsets together -- not just people who already know how to use tools like GitHub.
 Opening an issue means your question will be available for others to learn from in the future!
-It will also us help continually update this document to provide the information people really need as they start contributing..
+It will also us help continually update this document to provide the information people really need as they start contributing.

 ## A Word of Encouragement